ibudasov/php7-iptc-manager/README.md

 ### Read an IPTC tag

-Once you `setPathToFile()` all the included IPTC tags will be loaded to the Manager, so you can retrieve any tag by it's codename.
+Once you `loadFile()` all the included IPTC tags will be loaded to the Manager, so you can retrieve any tag by it's codename.

 If this tag doesn't exist - you'll experience an exception.
 ```